-- Every time you complete a small change or fix a bug - You don't normally want to commit broken code (intentionally at least) - In some instances you might want to auto-commit but probably not too often. - Normally this works if changes can't break something.
+- ► Every time you complete a small change or fix a bug - ► For each point on a detailed to-do list - ► You don't normally want to commit broken code (intentionally at least) - ▶ In some instances you might want to auto-commit but probably not too often. - Normally this works if changes can't break something.
 E.g. Password Manager